 Threads could have been more like Mastodon(new window) or another up-and-comer microblogging site, Bluesky(new window), which collect limited data.
 Instead, Threads is essentially the opposite, sweeping up as much of your personal data as it can.
 Meta went this route even though it meant initially forfeiting the entire European market.

 These design decisions are a natural consequence of Meta’s business model, which turns people into products that can be sold to advertisers.
-And it’s in sharp contrast to our vision of an internet that puts privacy first and treats people as customers, which we’re actively building at Proton through a subscription-based business model.
+And it’s in sharp contrast to our vision of an internet that puts privacy first and treats people as customers, which we’re actively building at Proton through a subscription-based business model(new window).

 Regulators have taken years to enforce privacy laws against Meta, and there’s no guarantee the company will ultimately comply and change its products to protect people.
 For now, the burden of online privacy still rests with you.